 In 2001, Britest was formally established as a not-for-profit SME company to:

-Since 2001, Britest has evolved from a small UK-based company into a leading international authority on process innovation with members drawn from a diverse range of global industry sectors and academic institutions.
+Since 2001, Britest has evolved from a small UK-based company into a leading international authority on sustainable process innovation with clients, advocates and partners drawn from a diverse range of global industry sectors and academic institutions.